 Running back Tony Vinson was a draft pick by San Diego and played in the NFL for four seasons (1994-97) before retiring due to a shoulder injury.

-Offensive tackle Jermon Bushrod (right) was a fourth round draft pick by the New Orleans Saints in 2007 and has been a starting tackle for the Saints since the 2009 season.
+Offensive tackle Jermon Bushrod (right) was a fourth round draft pick by the New Orleans Saints in 2007 and a starting tackle for the Saints from 2009 to 2012.
 Bushrod became a Super Bowl champion with the Saints in 2009 and was selected to his first Pro Bowl in 2011.

 Quarterback Dan Crowley and wide receiver Mark Orlando both played in the Canadian Football League and were teammates on the Baltimore Stallions’ Grey Cup championship team in 1995.
 Crowley played for three teams in his CFL career.